More Beauty – Less Beast | The Leica SL3

 The autofocus

 The situation is different when it comes to AF-C and AF tracking.
 Not that I have really tried this out in detail, but even when ‘playing around’ with it, you realise that these points naturally do not reach the level of the latest SoNiCanons.
 That is simply a fact.
-If you want or need that, you should definitely go to SoNiCanon.
+If you want or need that level, you should definitely go to SoNiCanon.

 The subject of face detection, on the other hand, is more in between.
 It works well and accurately enough for my needs.
 But I know that others want a faster and more sophisticated system.